-RHÉA MARINE, is a company with two production sites located in Neuville-en-Ferrain and La Rochelle.
-It specializes in the design and manufacture of boats integrating carpentry, cabinet-making, mechanics, electricity, assembly, prototyping, sail making, upholstery, etc.

-ETTORE YACHTING, based in Port-Camargue is a company specialized in boating for more than 20 years.
+EXEL YACHTING, formerly RHÉA MARINE, is a company with two production sites located in Neuville-en-Ferrain and La Rochelle.
+It specializes in the design and manufacture of boats and integrates carpentry, cabinet-making, mechanics, electricity, assembly, prototyping, sail making, upholstery, etc. ETTORE YACHTING, based in Port-Camargue is a company specialized in boating for more than 20 years.
 Its activities include boat sail, rigging and fittings manufacturing.

-The main competitors of the EXEL Industries group in this market are for the nautical industry:
+The main competitors of the EXEL Industries group in the nautical industry are: